-Coverage radius parameter is used to describe the operational area of the victim and/or interference systems.
+The parameter coverage radius is used to describe the operational area of the victim and/or interfering systems.
 SEAMCAT allows three modes for defining the coverage radius.

 User Defined radius (constant value)

 Noise-limited network (calculated at the start of events generation)